VAT and tax considerations when importing and exporting services

 Exporting Services

 All income received from international services rendered needs to be accounted for to SARS in the same way as that locally derived income is.
-For South Africans residents who provide services while working abroad and while in South Africa, take note of the Foreign Employment Income Exemption .
+For South African residents who provide services while working abroad and while in South Africa, take note of the Foreign Employment Income Exemption.
 This is only applicable for South African residents that are out of the country for more than 183 days in a 12 month period.

 Need help calculating your Value-Added Tax? – refer to our VAT and Import Duty calculator